UPenn-CIT599/final-project-team8_flights/README.md

 Upon clicking the "SEARCH FOR FLIGHTS" GUI button with valid inputs, the rest of the program will execute, opening up a Google Chrome window as shown below, searching flight data with parameters specified by the user.

+Note the message at the top of the window informing the user that Chrome is being operated by test software.
+Please do not click anywhere in this browser while the data is being webscraped.
+Upon completion of webscraping, the Chrome browser window will close itself.

 <p align="center">
   <img width="600" height=440" src="https://github.com/UPenn-CIT599/final-project-team8_flights/blob/master/chrome_flightscraping.png?raw=true">
 </p>